kuluruvineeth/Devops/ansibleServerConnectionExercise/README.md

 ```
 ansible --version
 ```

 ## Step-5: Check the present working directory and move back to the root location

-## Step-6: Confirm the ansible installation
 ```
 pwd
 cd ..
 cd ..
 ll
 ```
-## Step-7: Go to the etc/ansible folder
+## Step-6: Go to the etc/ansible folder
 - Now go to the hosts file
   ```
   vi hosts